Paul Bako: Minor leagues

-Bako began his professional career with the Pioneer Baseball League's Billings Mustangs, a rookie-league farm team of the Reds located in Montana.
+Bako began his professional career with the Billings Mustangs, a Pioneer Baseball League farm team of the Reds located in Montana.
 During the 1993 season, Bako amassed a .314 batting average, second-highest on the team that season behind Chris Sexton.
 Bako walked 22 times, stole 5 bases, and batted in 30 runs, while excelling defensively compared to the other catcher on the team.
 His fielding percentage was .988, and he posted only four errors that season.
 He was also named a Pioneer League All-Star.

 Bako moved on to the high-A Winston-Salem Spirits in the Carolina League for the 1994 and 1995 seasons.
 He struggled during the 1994 season, batting only .204 with three home runs and 26 runs batted in (RBIs).
 1995 was more successful, with an 81-point boost in batting average (.285), seven home runs and 11 doubles.
 After the season, Baseball America rated him the top-ranked catching prospect in the Reds farm system.

 Bako's 1995 performance earned him a promotion to the Southern League's Chattanooga Lookouts, the Reds AA-level affiliate, for 1996, where he was named a Southern League All-Star.
 He was second on the team in strikeouts (93) and fifth among regulars with a .294 batting average.
 He hit a career-high eight home runs during that season, adding 27 doubles and 48 RBIs in 360 at bats.
 In 1997, playing for the Indianapolis Indians, Bako was a teammate of brothers Aaron and Bret Boone.
 That year, he batted .243 and matched his previous year's career-high home run total.
 He had 78 hits in 321 at-bats.
 Bako's game management earned him a reputation, even in the minor leagues.
 Brett Tomko, who played with Bako in the minors in 1996 as a member of the Lookouts and in 1997 with Indianapolis, recalled one of their mound conversations:

 Bako: Are you really trying out here?